Queen-s-COMPSA/Constitution/constitution/Personnel.md

 1. The Events Director shall plan and organize all social events that are not covered by the duties of other members of the Council.
-2. The Events Director shall deliver all money raised at social events to the Finance Director with a report describing costs associated with the event and income generated.
-3. The Events Director shall, as a team, organize
+2. The Events Director shall organize
-   - regular social nights,
+   - Regular social nights,
-   - holiday Secret Santa & potluck,
    - The Welcome Back Barbecue,
    - Weekly Coffee with Profs,
+   - Holiday Secret Santa & potluck,
-   - and the LAN Party,
+   - The LAN Party,
    - The Fall Semi-Formal,
-   - the Year End Computing Banquet,
+   - The Year End Computing Banquet,
-   - one additional event per term.
+   - One additional event per term.
+3. The Events Director shall deliver all money raised at social events to the Finance Director with a report describing costs associated with the event and income generated.

 ### Finance Director